abhinavbura/leaf-disease-prediction/README.md

-To run this project install yolov5 from https://github.com/ultralytics/yolov5.git \n The dataset for this can be found it kaggle from https://data.mendeley.com/datasets/hb74ynkjcn/1
+To run this project install yolov5 from https://github.com/ultralytics/yolov5.git

+The dataset for this can be found it kaggle from https://data.mendeley.com/datasets/hb74ynkjcn/1